Slimmer-AI/elasticsearch-concatenate-token-filter/README.md

     bin/elasticsearch-plugin  install file://<path to generated zip>/elasticsearch-concatenate-8.2.3.zip

+### Note for elastic.co
+If uploading the ZIP archive fails on elastic.co, unzip and rezip it.
+The maven-assembly-plugin seems to generate ZIP files that elastic.co doesn't like.

 ## Usage
 The plugin provides a token filter of type `concatenate` which has one parameter `token_separator`.
 Use it in your custom analyzers to merge tokenized strings back into one single token (usually after applying stemming or other token filters).
 ### Arrays